-8.3 External Referrals to NHI Specialist and Hospital care:
+8.2 External Referrals to NHI Specialist and Hospital care:

-The PCP will register any such external referral to specialist and hospital care in the encounter in RAWA.
+The PCP will register any such external referral to specialist and hospital care in the encounter in RAWA and the MOH referral form.
 The provider in turn should fill out their component and return the original copy with their added notes to the client to submit to the PCP and retain the yellow copy on file as a reference.